Team-Let-s-Do/Lets-Do-Wiki/docs/bakery/blocks.md

 ### Strawberries (in F&C now)
 <BlockIcon modId="bakery" imageId="wild_strawberries1.png" description="These can mainly be found in temperate biomes.
 The spawn chance is the same in all biomes." />

-Strawberries specifically spawn in the following biomes:
-* Plains
-* Meadow
-* Sunflower Plains
-* River
-* Taiga and all sub-variants
-* Jungle and all sub-variants
-* Savanna and all sub-variants

 ***

 ## Small Cooking Pot